 ORCS 26th Conference

-The Organic Reactions Catalysis Society cordially invites you to our 26th biennial meeting, to be held at the Hyatt Regency Hotel in Miami, FL from March 27-31, 2016.
+The Organic Reactions Catalysis Society held our 26th biennial meeting at the Hyatt Regency Hotel in Miami, FL from March 27-31, 2016.

 - Chemicals production from bio-renewable resources